How to point a domain to a server using hosts file in Windows?

 For example, if your domain is currently pointed to another hosting provider, and you are migrating the website to IT Nut Hosting.
 You might not want to change the nameserver of the domain yet until you have finished the website migration.

-So, if you want to change the DNS record of that domain to point to the new server only for yourself, you can use the hosts” file.
+So, if you want to change the DNS record of that domain to point to the new server only for yourself, you can use the hosts file.
 The rest of the world will still visit your website and be taken to the previous hosting provider.
 You will need to know the IP address of the server where you want to point the domain.
 You will receive the IP address for your hosting server once your hosting order is confirmed.
-To modify the “hosts” file, follow the instructions:
+To modify the hosts record, follow the instructions:

-- Go to “C:\Windows\System32\drivers\etc” and copy the “hosts” file from there to your Desktop.
+- Windows hosts file located at “C:\Windows\System32\drivers\etc” go there and copy the “hosts” file from there to your Desktop.

-- Open that file with “Notepad” text editor from the desktop.
+- Open that file with the “Notepad” text editor from the desktop.

 - You will see some descriptions on that file.
 If you see the # symbol on the beginning of a line, that is a comment and is not any type of command.
 Go to the bottom of that file and enter the server IP address on a new line.